 Reach for this book when your child is facing a major life transition, like the jump to middle school, and feels caught between the comfort of childhood and the pressure of growing up.
 It is a heartfelt story about Frankie Lu, a girl determined to have a legendary final summer with her best friends before everything changes.
 The narrative explores deep themes of cultural identity, the evolving nature of friendship, and the courage it takes to be oneself even when others are moving in different directions.
 Parents will appreciate how it handles the nuances of a Chinese-American family dynamic with humor and warmth, making it a perfect choice for 8-12 year olds who are navigating their own social shifts and seeking a sense of belonging.

-An 11-year-old girl who feels like her friends are 'growing up' faster than she is, or a child from an immigrant family balancing tradition with modern social pressures.
+An 11-year-old girl who feels like her friends are 'growing up' faster than she is, or a child who is navigating different expectations from family and friends.

 Read cold.
 The book is very accessible, though parents may want to be ready to discuss the 'clique' dynamics that emerge as the characters prepare for middle school.
 A parent might notice their child becoming unusually anxious about a best friend making new connections or expressing a sudden desire to change their personality to fit in at a new school.